A Generalized Goursat Lemma: Goursat's lemma, two versions

-We now state an equivalent asymmetric version of the lemma, which is in effect just a minor variation of Theorem \ref{2.1} but has the advantage that it generalizes easily to higher direct products, as we shall see in Section \ref{sec:3}.
+We now state an equivalent asymmetric version of the lemma cf. \cite[Theorem 1.6.1]{Schmidt}, which is in effect a minor variation of Theorem \ref{2.1} but has the advantage that it generalizes easily to higher direct products, as we shall see in Section \ref{sec:3}.
+An example in the Appendix shows why this asymmetric version is necessary to deal with the higher direct products.

-\begin{Thm}[Asymmetric version of Goursat's lemma] There is a bijective correspondence between subgroups $G$ of $A\times B$ and quadruples $\{\overline{G}_1,\overline{G}_2,G_2,\theta_1\}$, where $\overline{G}_1\subseteq A$, $G_2\lhd \overline{G}_2\subseteq B$ are arbitrary subgroups of $A$ and $B$, and $\theta_1\colon \overline{G}_1\twoheadrightarrow \overline{G}_2/G_2$ is a surjective homomorphism. \end{Thm}
+\begin{Thm}[Asymmetric version of Goursat's lemma] There is a bijective correspondence between subgroups $G$ of $A\times B$ and quadruples $\{\overline{G}_1,\overline{G}_2,G_2,\theta_1\}$, where $\overline{G}_1\leq A$, $G_2\unlhd \overline{G}_2\leq B$ are arbitrary subgroups of $A$ and $B$, and $\theta_1\colon \overline{G}_1\twoheadrightarrow \overline{G}_2/G_2$ is a surjective homomorphism. \end{Thm}

 \Proof The proof is similar to that of Theorem 2.1.
 For any subgroup $G$ of $A\times B$ we define $Q_2(G)$ to be the quadruple